tilovashahrin/podcast-schedule/README.md

 Podcast Calendar is a web application built with Vue.js and TypeScript that allows users to search for podcasts available on Spotify, select up to five podcasts, and view their episodes in a calendar format.
 The calendar supports both monthly and weekly views, with episodes color-coded by podcast for better visualization.
 Users can navigate the application using keyboard shortcuts, and clicking on an episode opens a pop-up modal with more details.

 ## Keys Include:
+1. Tab to move across items
+2. Shift + Tab to move back
-1. Enter to select/deselect
+3. Enter to select/deselect podcasts
-2. Enter to open modal
+4. Enter to open modal
-3. Esc to close modal
+5. Esc to close modal
-4. Tab to move across items in web app

 ## Design
 Left Panel: